Scotts Bluff National Monument unveils William Henry Jackson exhibit, touted for national parks photography

 People are also reading…

-Jackson, who lived from April 4, 1843m to June 30, 1942, is renowned for his photography of the American west and he visited the area surrounding the Scotts Bluff National Monument a number of times during his travels.
+Jackson, who lived from April 4, 1843, to June 30, 1942, is renowned for his photography of the American West.
+He visited the area surrounding the Scotts Bluff National Monument a number of times during his travels.

 “(Jackson) was kind of instrumental in the creation of Fort Laramie as a National Historic Site,” Grunwald said.